 To play the radio when a disc is playing, press the AM/FM button.
-Press the CD button again to switch back to the CD player.
-If you turn the system off while a disc is playing, either with the VOL/ PWR knob or by turning off the ignition switch, the disc will stay in the drive.
-When you turn the system back on, the disc will begin playing where it left off.
+Press the CD/TAPE or CD/AUX button again to switch back to the CD player.

+If you turn the system off while a disc is playing, either with the VOL/PWR knob or by turning off the ignition switch, the disc will stay in the drive.
+When you turn the system back on, the disc will begin playing where it left off

-If you press the DISP/MODE button while playing a disc, additional information (track, album, artist, etc.) may be displayed.
+On EX and SC models If you press the DISP/MODE button while playing a disc, additional information (track, album, artist, etc.) may be displayed.

-To Change or Select Tracks/Files Use the SEEK/SKIP button while a disc is playing to select passages and change tracks (files in MP3/WMA mode).
+To Change or Select Tracks/Files On EX and SC models Use the SEEK/SKIP button while a disc is playing to select passages and change tracks (files in MP3/WMA mode).